-- Difficulty coordinating your movements and focusing
+- Difficulty coordinating

 Psychological or physical stress, alcohol, dietary choices, physical activity or certain medications can cause your blood sugar level to drop.
 So can taking too large a dose of insulin compared to what you ate or drank—for example, if you skipped a meal or snacked later than usual.

 It’s a good idea to note what you ate or drank and what activities you performed before an episode of hypoglycemia.

 Note that people taking insulin or a medication that increases insulin production by the pancreas are at higher risk of hypoglycemia.

 - Eat regularly and always have a snack or source of sugar with you.

 - Keep your glucose meter with you and measure your blood sugar often, especially before and after meals or before and after a physical activity.

 - Adjust your insulin dose based on what you ate or drank and depending on your activities.

 - Make sure those around you can recognize the signs of hypoglycemia.